If Google Chrome is using a lot of disk space for cache, follow these steps to limit Google Cache size in Windows 10.

 Limit Chrome cache size in Windows 10

-- Right-click on the Chrome icon in the taskbar.
+- After opening it, right-click on the Chrome icon in the taskbar.

-- Again, right-click on the "Google Chrome” and select “Properties“.
+- In the list, right-click on “Google Chrome” and select “Properties“.

 - Click on the “Ok” button to save the changes.